hoperyy/auto-compute-first-screen-time/README.md

         the chance of current page will compute first screen time. `1` by default.

-        as title, the chance with 20% of current page will compute first screen time;
+        as this example, the chance with 20% of current page will compute first screen time;

     +   `<body perf-dot></body>`